 Table of Contents

 St. Patrick’s Day is here once again and (maybe in this time of the pandemic) there will be parades.
 Of course, there will be corned beef and cabbage.
 But in this blog post, I’d like to share another way in which Ireland celebrates St. Patrick: Tóchar Phádraig (Irish for the Pilgrim’s Path - phonetic pronunciation is toe-hur Faw-dhrig).

 The Pilgrim’s Path ultimately ends at the top of the Reek.
 The Reek (Croagh Patrick’s nick name) is about 2500 feet above sea level.
-It is also one of twelve mountains (called the Twelve Pins) that form a mountain range in Connacht.
+It is north of twelve mountains (called the Twelve Pins) that form a mountain range in Connacht.

 Now, the Reek is considered a holy mountain.
 It is said that Patrick climbed to the summit where he fasted and prayed for forty days and nights.
 And, each summer on the last weekend in July, thousands of people come to County Mayo, Ireland to climb the Reek.

 But this post is not about Reek weekend.
 This post is about the Pilgrim’s Path which I walked one glorious summer day.

 The Pilgrim’s Path is a 26-mile walk from Balintubber Abbey along the route that Saint Patrick took to the mountain top.
 The day I did the walk there were about 30 participants.
 One of the Abbey’s priests guided the walk.

 Before we began, the priest suggested that each of us go into the abbey’s church, light a candle, and make an intention to guide us through the day.

 At that time, my father had been diagnosed with Alzheimer’s disease.
 So, I lit a candle to the Sacred Heart that I could do this walk for my father.
 I kept the candle’s light in my heart and soul that entire day.
 Then, as we left the abbey grounds, a walking stick was provided to use along the way.